 Increasing numbers of couples are choosing to elope or have an intimate wedding in the New York City area.
-For couples who do not live in New York or are traveling abroad, it is still challenging to plan a wedding in the city.
-A number of reasons make New York City a great place to get married.
-You will find all the answers to all the questions you may have regarding your elopement or intimate wedding in New York City in this guide
+It is still challenging for couples who do not live in New York or are traveling abroad to plan a wedding in the city.
+Several reasons make New York City a great place to get married.
+In this guide, you'll find all the answers to your questions about eloping or having an intimate wedding in New York City.

-My approach to wedding photography and elopement photography, regardless of their size, whether an elopement for two or a wedding for 100, is the same, using an editorial modern style to document couple stories.
+My approach to wedding and elopement photography, regardless of their size, whether an elope ceremony for two or a wedding for 100, is the same, using a modern editorial style to document couple stories.

-Who: Newly engaged couples, couples without time to plan, those who want a secret wedding, couples who’ve always dreamed of an intimate wedding or don’t like traditions, couples who want to save money, couples who have always dreamed of getting married in a scenic location in New York City.
+Who: Newly engaged couples, couples without time to plan, those who want a secret wedding, couples who've always dreamed of an intimate wedding or don't like traditions, couples who want to save money, bride and groom who have always dreamed of getting married in a scenic location in New York City.

-The benefit of an intimate wedding or elopement is that you also get to have all of your favorite people there as well.
+The benefit of an intimate wedding or elopement is that you also have all your favorite people there.
 Elopements and small weddings can sometimes be a sensitive topic with family members or loved ones who want to be included.

 When: Weekdays because why not?
-Take into account the possibility of holding your wedding on a weekday, since most of the events in Central Park occur on weekends.
-A good way to ensure increased privacy and fewer crowds are to schedule your ceremony to take place during the week.
-A micro-wedding or elopement is a great way to save money, which is often important to couples just starting out.
+Consider the possibility of holding your wedding on a weekday since most Central Park events occur on weekends.
+An excellent way to ensure increased privacy and fewer crowds are to schedule your ceremony during the week.
+A micro-wedding or elopement is a great way to save money, which is often essential to couples just starting planning.

 Where: Manhattan Rooftops and Central Park are the most popular locations for NYC elopements.
-Having an elopement wedding has many significant advantages, including the ability to have your ceremony at any iconic location in NYC and your wedding reception at any amazing restaurant in Manhattan or Brooklyn.
+An elopement wedding has many significant advantages, including having your ceremony at any iconic location in NYC and your wedding reception at any fantastic restaurant in Manhattan or Brooklyn.
 It is a creative approach, and you can take advantage of it when you have a small number of guests.

 Bethesda Terrace and Fountain